Skip to Content

 Essential thrombocythemia causes an abnormal increase in the number of platelets made in the blood and bone marrow.

-Patients with essential thrombocythemia may have no symptoms.
+Patients with essential thrombocythemia may have no signs or symptoms.

-Essential thrombocythemia often does not cause early symptoms.
-It is sometimes found during a routine blood test.
-The following symptoms may be caused by essential thrombocytopenia or by other conditions.
-Check with your doctor if you have any of the following problems:
+Essential thrombocythemia often does not cause early signs or symptoms.
+It may be found during a routine blood test.
+Signs and symptoms may be caused by essential thrombocytopenia or by other conditions.
+Check with your doctor if you have any of the following: